 First-class airfare, liquor/bar bills, valet services, traffic fines, personal insurance charges, and motorcycle transportation costs are unallowable.
 Tips are covered under the Incidental Expense Allowance.

-Each travel claim is audited by SDSU Research Foundation’s travel coordinator for compliance with SDSU Research Foundation travel policies.
+Each travel claim is audited by SDSU Research Foundationís travel coordinator for compliance with SDSU Research Foundation travel policies.
 If a claim requires adjustments or corrections totaling less than ten dollars, the travel coordinator makes the adjustment and issues the check for the correct amount.
-On occasion, the travel coordinator may contact the claimant and/or SR administrator for clarification of expenses.
-Note that the travel coordinator notifies the claimant of adjustments only when the adjusted claim amount is equal to or greater than ten dollars.
+On occasion, the travel coordinator may contact the claimant and/or SR grant specialist for clarification of expenses.
+The travel coordinator notifies the claimant of adjustments only when the adjusted claim amount is equal to or greater than ten dollars.
 In these instances, the travel coordinator forwards a copy of the claim and an explanation of the adjustment to the claimant.
 If the claimant is able to provide additional receipts and/or explanation for the disallowed expense, he/she may attach the additional documentation and copy of the adjusted travel claim to a new check request and submit for payment.